 Domaine Vieille Julienne Reserve – The Reserve’ is produced from 95% old vine Grenache and 5% Syrah.
 The Grenache vines are over 100 years of age.
+Vieille Julienne Reserve is produced from a 1 hectare of the oldest vines.
 The terroir is unique, fine grained very sandy soils.
 You also find some clay and limestone, along with small rocks and stones.
 The vines are planted in the Bois Lauzon, Cabrieres and Maucoil lieux-dits.
 The grapes are completely destemmed.
 Vinification takes place in cement vats.
-The wine is aged in used, French oak barrels and foudres.
-Vieille Julienne Reserve is produced from a 1 hectare of the oldest vines.
+The wine is aged in foudres for an average of 12 months before bottling.
 The wine is not made every year.
 It is produced only when the estate finds the grapes to be different and unique from the domaines other parcels.
 For example, in 2007, a vintage that is sublime in Chateauneuf du Pape, the Reserve was not made because the fruit did not stand out from the estate’s other parcels.
 One of the best wines in the appellation, only 200 cases at the most are produced of this elixir each year.
 It is important to note that Domaine Vieille Julienne Reserve is not made in every vintage.
 The wine is only made in the best vintages.
 Very little wine of this elixir is produced, making it hard to find, as roughly 150 cases, give or take, are produced in any given vintage.

 Vieille Julienne Chateauneuf du Pape was not produced after 2009.
 Starting in 2010, the selection previously used in the regular cuvee became the base for 2 new wines that were added to their portfolio; Les Trois Sources and Les Hauts Lieux.
 The reason for the change in the wines is quite philosophical.
 According to Jean-Paul Daumen, previously, the wines were labeled and produced due to their vine age.
 Today, he looks at the wines and the vineyards differently.
 So now, the wines are blended and produced according to their terroir.

-Vieille Julienne Les Trois Sources made its debut in 2010 – From a terroir with planted on sandy soils, which mature earlier than their other vines.
+Vieille Julienne Les Trois Sources made its debut in 2010 – From a terroir with planted on clay, sand and gravel soils, which mature earlier than their other vines.
 The vines are in the north of the appellation in the Maucoil and Bois Lauzon lieux-dits.
-The wine is a blend of 70% Grenache, 10% Syrah, 5% Counoise 5% Cinsault 5% Mourvedre and the rest is made from grapes planted in a field blend with various allowable grapes.
+The wine is a blend of 70% old vine Grenache, 10% Syrah, 5% Counoise 5% Cinsault 5% Mourvedre and the rest is made from grapes planted in a field blend with various allowable grapes.
 On average the yields are close to 22 hectoliters per hectare.
 The grapes are 100% destemmed.
 Vinification takes place in traditional cement vats.
 The wines are aged for 12 months in foudres.

 Vieille Julienne Les Haut-lieux made its debut in 2010 – From vines situated in the highest north exposition in the south of the estate, the terroir is a complex limestone and quartz soil in the Mont Redon lieu-dit.
 The grapes are among the latest maturing in their portfolio, due to the naturally cooler terroir.
 The wine is a blend of 70% Grenache, 20% Mourvedre, 5% Counoise and 5% Cinsault.
 The grapes are destemmed.
 Vinification takes place in cement tanks.
 The wine is aged in foudre.
 This is one of the estate’s longest loved wines.
 Yields are low at close to 18 hectoliters per hectare.